maxhougas/arma1button/README.md

 - linkmod.sh: invoked by cheapinstall.sh.
 Creates softlinks.
 - missionlist: contains idnumbers and mission names.
 Mission names *MUST* end with .[mapcode].
 - modlist: contains idnumbers and modnames.
 Mod names are arbitrary, but this system assumes names contain only [0-9A-Za-z._-]*.
+- normalize.sh: iterates though modlist and normalizes folder and file names in ./107410/
 - patharma: contains the full path to .../Arma\ 3\ Server, it is rendered as /Arma 3 Server though, be careful with that.
 - pathmod: contains the full path to .../107410.
 - prepfolder.sh: poorly named, creates .../mods and .../mods/lns; copies runarma.sh and server.cfg to .../mods; discharges dockerfile.db.